Series Index - Setting Up in the Real World

 However more complex 3D operations are subject to the same floating point accuracy limitations that apply to other 3D applications.
 To minimise these effects models should be created within the Solids Working Area, near to the Design File Centre (0,0,0).

 Building Models and more complex 3D operations also generate more complex geometry and benefit from higher level of accuracy to resolve the detail of smaller scale building components and relationships.
-AECOsim Building Designer's (ABD) seed files and dataset content are therefore delivered using a higher resolution than those used by some larger scale civil projects.
+OpenBuildings Designer's (OBD) seed files and dataset content are therefore delivered using a higher resolution than those used by some larger scale civil projects.

 Modelling buildings un-rotated also reduces the complexity of calculations.
 Where buildings have a clear rectilinear form we recommend orienting a model’s primary grid to the application’s x/y axes.
 Obviously in cases involving complex building forms this may not be relevant, an obvious orientation may not be available.